 The primary land use for the Village Neighborhood area will be small-lot, singlefamily residential uses.
 Public and private institutions, civic buildings, and parks and recreation uses will also be allowed.
 Townhomes and multi-family units will be allowed as an incentive for providing community value through agricultural land protection, life-cycle housing, or natural resource protection.
-A community sewer system or connection to the regional sewer system may be necessary in order to allow for lot sizes similar to existing village lots.
+A community sewer system may be necessary in order to allow for lot sizes similar to existing village lots.
 By concentrating development in the Village Neighborhood area, the City of Scandia hopes to protect agricultural and natural resource areas from development pressure.
+The zoning ordinance requires a minimum lot size of 2.5 acres per unit.
+Higher densities up to one unit per acre may be permitted through Cluster Development or Conservation Design practices, Conditional Use Permits, or Planned Unit Developments on a case by case basis, depending on the land use intensity and the ability of the site and/or system to manage wastewater.
+Per the City Development Code Chapter 2, Section 6, density bonuses up to 75% will be considered for multi-unit developments if providing community value through agricultural land protection, life-cycle housing or natural resource protection or other amenities.
+This is consistent with existing multi-unit developments like the Oakhill Cottages.